Miloslav Mansfeld: Czechoslovak Air Force

 In 1930 Mansfeld joined the Czechoslovak Air Force.
-He was trained at the military aviation school at Prostějov in Moravia.
+He was trained at the military aviation school at Prostějov.
 In 1932 he qualified as a pilot and on 1 July was posted to a reconnaissance squadron of the 72nd Air Regiment at Milovice in central Bohemia.

 In May 1934 he started training at Prostějov to be a fighter pilot.
 He completed the course on 1 July and was posted to the 91st Night Fighter Squadron of the 6th Air Regiment at Prague-Kbely.
 In May and June 1935 he received night fighter training at Prague.
 On 1 April 1936 the air force commissioned Mansfeld as an officer.

 In 1937 Czechoslovakia ordered 60 Tupolev SB medium bombers from the Soviet Union.
 In April 1938 Mansfeld was a member of the Czechoslovak aircrew flying one of the bombers on its delivery flight from the USSR to Czechoslovakia.

 On 29 September 1938 France and the United Kingdom signed the Munich Agreement, which forced Czechoslovakia to cede the Sudetenland to Nazi Germany.
 From 1 January 1939 Mansfeld was based at Letňany on the edge of Prague.

 On 15 March 1939 Germany occupied Czechoslovakia and imposed the Protectorate of Bohemia and Moravia, which the next day dissolved the Czechoslovak armed forces in its territory.

 On 3 June a group of airmen including Mansfeld escaped across the border into Poland at Český Těšín in Czech Silesia.
 The group was detained by Polish border guards, but was then escorted to the Czechoslovak Consulate in Kraków.
 Mansfeld was then accommodated in Czechoslovak transit camp at Bronowice Małe that had been converted from a disused Austro-Hungarian Army camp.